naokatoh/jawiki-gender-bias-columbia-ms/README.md

 ## Licensing

 All code in this repository is available under the [MIT License](https://opensource.org/licenses/MIT).
-All data files are available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0) license.
+For Wikipedia's dump data, see licencing infomation [here](https://dumps.wikimedia.org/legal.html).
+Other data files are available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0) license.

 ## Questions / Feedback